Transformation Double Categories Associated to 2-Group Actions: Introduction

-Now, the internal, local symmetry picture mentioned above gives rise to a transformation groupoid in the same ambient category as our group object, and the object it acts on.
+Now, the internal, local symmetry picture associated with $\hat{\Phi}$ above gives rise to a transformation groupoid in the same ambient category as our group object, and the object it acts on.
 So for categories, we find that this local symmetry structure is most naturally encoded by a category (indeed, it will be a groupoid) internal to $\cat{Cat}$ itself.
 Such a structure is called $\cat{Cat}$-category, or often a \textit{double category} (though to avoid ambiguity, we will reserve this name for a distinct but equivalent structure).
 In particular, this structure is not generally just a 2-category.
-An external view of it shows that it has two different kinds of morphism, denoted horizontal and vertical, and higher morphisms which naturally have the shape of squares.
-The shape of higher morphisms is a typical issue in higher-categorical constructions: see e.g. \cite{chenglauda, leinster} for discussion of variants of higher categories.
-What our discussion here demonstrates is that these variations in shape become relevant when we try to extend the concept of symmetry to higher structures.
+An external view of it shows that it has two different kinds of morphism, denoted horizontal and vertical, and higher morphisms which naturally have the shape of squares.\footnote{The shape of higher morphisms is a typical issue in higher-categorical constructions: see e.g. \cite{chenglauda, leinster} for discussion of variants of higher categories.} We will show in Section \ref{sec:transdoublecat} that there are several complementary perspectives for viewing this structure, all highlighting particular features of the 2-group action.
+The groupoid internal to $\cat{Cat}$ perspective has a dual description as a category internal to $\cat{Gpd}$ (the category of groupoids), and a third, symmetric perspective views the structure as a double category (becoming a double groupoid when the acted-on category $\cat{C}$ is a groupoid).
+Thus our treatment here demonstrates that there is extra subtlety, through these ``variations in shape'', when we try to extend the concept of symmetry to higher structures.